hungnguyen0508/hungnguyen0508/README.md

 - Machine learning for predictive analysis.

 ## Current Focus
-📚 Devoted to advancing skills in Data Analysis, staying updated on the latest technologies.
+📚 Devoted to advancing skills in Data Analysis using Python, staying updated on the latest technologies.

 ## Let's Connect!
 📧 Reach out via email at [nguyenhuynhquanghung2005@gmail.com](nguyenhuynhquanghung2005@gmail.com).